PoliticalGraveyard.com

 Dayton, Johnson D. (born c.1846) — of Derby, New Haven County, Conn.
 Born in New Milford, Litchfield County, Conn., about 1846.
 Republican.
 Merchant; member of Connecticut state senate 7th District, 1895-96.
 Burial location unknown.

-Relatives: Distant relative of William Lewis Dayton.
-See Dayton family of New Jersey.
+Relatives: Son of Elias Dayton; distant relative *** of William Lewis Dayton.

 Dayton, Jonathan — of Suffolk County, N.Y.
 Member of New York state assembly from Suffolk County, 1802-03, 1804-05, 1807-08; member of New York state senate Southern District, 1813-21.
 Burial location unknown.